Sylvia Mendoza

 I enjoy covering education, women's issues, social justice, lifestyle, health and well-being, Latina influence on American culture, inspiring movers and shakers, activism, diversity, travel, and more.

-My articles have appeared in Hispanic Outlook, Respect, Baja Traveler, Access Health News, Legal Eagle, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News, and Hispanic, among other.
+My articles have appeared in Hispanic Outlook, Respect, Nike Organic Content, Baja Traveler, Access Health News, Legal Eagle, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News, and Hispanic, among other.
 My books include: "The Book of Latina Women: 150 Vidas (Lives) of Passion, Strength and Success" and "Sonia Sotomayor: A Biography" for young readers.

 As president of Mendoza Communications, a writing and editing services company, I collaborate with authors to help them find their voice, tell their stories, and publish their work.
 Teaching Journalism and Creative Writing brings my love of the written word full circle as I witness the next generation of inspiring writers.